ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Memory.md

 Virtual memory wants to be **transparent** --- invisible, not openly available --- as well as efficient and secure.

 ## Address Translation
 The hardware transforms virtual addresses to physical addresses.
-This is done with dynamic relocation, where any privlidged proces
+This is done with dynamic relocation, where any privlidged process can directly write to physical addresses, but unpri